 Is Portugal a good tax haven?

 Portugal offers attractive tax incentives for foreign residents through programs like the IFICI regime (which replaced NHR in 2024), but it is not considered a tax haven in the traditional sense.
+Standard income tax rates range up to 48%.

 Is Portugal a tax-friendly country?